 The contestants will compete in round one as they have in the past.
-Prior to the competition, competitors will be randomly placed in rooms using a software program.
+Prior to the competition, competitors will be placed in rooms using the Microsoft Access program that has been used in the past.
 After round one, competitors' scores will be tallied, and they will be given new room assignments according to their rank.
 For round two, each room will have a 1st, 2nd, 3rd, 4th, 5th and 6th ranked competitor (this number will vary based on available rooms and participation numbers).
 Contestants will compete in the second round, and their scores will be tallied again.